thk123/se4be-website/index.md

 **[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to use software industry best practices to make optimal use of your expertise.**

 Writing code is now an _essential part of all science and technology_ research and development - yet many of the scientists and domain experts have _never received training on software engineering_ best practices, and are instead expected to figure it out.
-The result of this is slow and unreliable software development.
+The result of this is slow and unreliable software development.<sup>[1](#cite-1)</sup>

 I can deliver a course and provide on-going support that will teach your developers the _industry standard techniques_ to write more reliable code faster.